Mòd Ionadail Ghlaschu

 For duet singing there are no prescribed songs - the pair should sing one Gaelic song of their choice.
 Duet singing must be 'in harmony' (not 'in unison').

+You must tell us the name of your song when you enter, and email us a copy in advance.
 You must bring two spare copies of the sheet music, with words in Gaelic, on the day of the competition.
 This is so we can give these to the Gaelic and music judges.
 The children may not be able to compete if they don't bring these.

 The duet singing competitions for 2025 are:

-• Under 13 (on 1 Oct '25) - mixed boys and girls
+• Under 13 (on 1 Oct '26) - mixed boys and girls

-• Under 16 (on 1 Oct '25) - mixed boys and girls
+• Under 16 (on 1 Oct '26) - mixed boys and girls

-• Under 19 (on 1 Oct '25) - mixed boys and girls.
+• Under 19 (on 1 Oct '26) - mixed boys and girls.

 These age groups mean, for example, that a 17-year old can sing a duet with a 14-year old, but they would need to enter the under 19 competition.